 ITIA’s Ph.D. programme is competitive and rigorous, and is aimed at those who already have the necessary coursework grounding to begin an independent doctoral research project.
 We welcome applications from suitably qualified candidates in the full range of subjects falling within the area of theology and the arts.
 Particular fields of expertise are outlined on our staff pages.
 Informal enquiries from prospective applicants are always welcome.

 The focus of the Ph.D. programme is the completion of a doctoral dissertation under the supervision of one or two members of staff, usually in the course of three years of full-time work.
 Ph.D. students attend ITIA’s weekly research seminar, and are encouraged to receive language instruction and to attend other lectures, seminars and reading groups as appropriate.
 The majority of their time, however, is dedicated to independent research.

 ITIA, the School of Divinity, and the University as a whole work together to provide doctoral candidates with the skills they need to succeed in an international job market, both academic and non-academic.
 (Paid) teaching assistantships are regularly advertised, and are combined with formal and informal teaching training.
-During the first year of study, students also undergo training in basic research skills, including a formalized GRADskills Programme offered by the University’s Centre for Academic, Professional and Organisational Development.
+During the first year of study, students also undergo training in basic research skills, including a formalized GRADskills Programme offered by the University’s Centre for Educational Enhancement and Development (CEED).
 Regular workshops, both general and subject-specific, in areas such as publishing, conference presentations, and job searches are offered by the Institute, the School and the University.